Milwaukee's best bookkeeping services for small business

 - Bookkeeper is in control of who has access to financial information, including bank statement

 These conditions constitute a poor separation of duties.
-The separation of duties is a common issue in small businesses and difficult to overcome.
+The separation of duties is a common issue in small businesses and is difficult to overcome.
 However, these conditions do not prove that your bookkeeper is stealing, they just make it very easy for that person to do so.

 Signs that you may currently have an embezzlement problem include: